Our Priorities

 Our current priorities are:

-NTS has supported several regional/national investigations and projects by the Regional Investigation Teams and local authority trading standards.
-We have produced training and guidance for local authority trading standards’ officers to assist them with tackling this wide-ranging crime.
+NTS has supported several regional/national investigations and projects by the Regional Investigations Teams and local authority Trading Standards.
+We have produced training and guidance for local authority Trading Standards’ officers to assist them with tackling this wide-ranging crime.

-Funding is provided by MHCLG to enable the Estate and Letting Agency Teams to undertake estate agency work (across the UK) and letting agency work (in England).
-We also support regional short term projects which aim to improve enforcement of lettings legislation in local authorities each year.
+Funding is provided by the Ministry for Housing, Communities and Local Government to enable the NTS Estate and Letting Agency Teams to undertake estate agency work (across the UK) and letting agency work (in England).

 This area of work is delivered primarily by the NTS Scams Team through its disruption work and by supporting local authorities to engage with victims across England and Wales.

-Funding has been provided by the Department of Health and Social Care to tackle the importation of illegal vapes at key ports of entry.
+Funding has been provided by the Department of Health and Social Care to tackle the importation of illegal vapes at key ports of entry and online illegal vape sales.

-Funding has been provided by HMRC (His Majesty's Revenue and Customs) for local authorities and regional groups to carry out work to tackle the retail supply of illicit tobacco products.
-This is part of a wider strategy that HMRC is undertaking to tackle this problem.
+Funding has been provided by His Majesty's Revenue and Customs for local authorities and regional groups to carry out work to tackle the retail supply of illicit tobacco products.
+There is also funded national eCrime Team work to tackle illicit tobacco sales online.
+This is part of a wider strategy that His Majesty's Revenue and Customs is undertaking to tackle this problem.

-This work has focused on tackling the suppliers of counterfeit products and disrupting the supply chains to markets of illicit goods, through the work of Regional Investigation Teams and trading standards services.
+This work focusses on tackling the suppliers of counterfeit products and disrupting the supply chains to markets of illicit goods, through the work of NTS Teams and local Trading Standards Services.

-Regional and national teams have taken on several successful cases dealing with misdescriptions, such as those arising from advertising pricing, descriptions of goods and services, terms and conditions, fraud and money laundering offences relating to national/regional traders.
+Regional and national teams have taken on several successful cases dealing with misdescriptions, such as those arising from advertising pricing, descriptions of goods and services, terms and conditions and fraud and money laundering offences relating to national, regional and local traders.

 We receive funding from the Food Standards Agency to support a programme of work to ensure the integrity of the animal feed chain and protect food safety and UK meat exports.
 This is delivered via the nine regions in England who work with all local authorities to deliver the controls.